Marianna Palka: Career

 Palka wrote, directed and starred in Bitch, based on a true story from Scottish doctor R.D.
 Laing of a mother acting like a dog after a psychotic break.
 The film made its round in film festivals around the world, after its world premiere at 2017 Sundance Film Festival.
 In 2017, Palka directed the feature film EGG starring Christina Hendricks, Alysia Reiner and Anna Camp and produced by Michele Ganeless.

-Theater
+Theatre

 In 2010, Palka performed in Love, Loss, and What I Wore at The Geffen Playhouse in Los Angeles.
 In 2012, she was in The Ensemble Theater in Santa Barbara, California, reading of The Good Soldier.
 She appeared in Martin McDonagh's The Lonesome West at the Actor's Gang Theatre, Los Angeles, and in Conor McPherson's Dublin Carol at the Ensemble Theatre Company.

+Personal life

+Palka was in a relationship with Jason Ritter from 1999 to 2013.